If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 I was in complete awe of my surroundings on this particular afternoon, as around every corner we came across scenes that reminded me of ‘The Land Before Time’ and ‘Jurassic Park’.

-See the pictures below and you’ll know what I’m talking about!
+See the pictures below and you’ll know what I’m talking about when I say it’s one of the best treks in Peru!

 The camp was already set up by the time we had all arrived and again, another 3-course dinner was dished up that was very much appreciated.